ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/dataset.md

 - **Clarity of Song Structure**
 - **Overall Musicality**

-The dataset covers a wide range of genres including Pop, Rock, Jazz, Hip-hop, Classical, and more.
-It includes songs in both English and Mandarin Chinese, making it a diverse resource for training models.
+The dataset covers a wide range of genres including **Pop, Rock, Jazz, Hip-hop, Classical**, and more.
+It includes songs in both **English** and **Mandarin Chinese**, making it a diverse resource for training models.
 For more details concerning the dataset, we refer to [our dataset paper](https://arxiv.org/pdf/2505.10793).